Chateau Pape Clement 2009 Pessac-Leognan Grand Cru Classe Magnum

-Château Pape-Clément 2009 Magnum
+Château Pape Clément 2009 Magnum

 Bordeaux - Pessac-Léognan - Cru Classé de Graves - Château Pape Clément